pH7Software/pH7-Internationalization/README.md

 * **Indonesian** (bahasa Indonesia)

-Please feel free to contribute by translating the files and adding new languages.
-Fork the repo, add your changes, commit them and create a pull request.
+**Feel free to contribute by translating the files and adding new languages.
+Fork the repo, add your changes, commit them and create a pull request.**

 If you want to translate new languages, start with `global.pot` Gettext file.
 You can use software such as [Poedit](http://poedit.net/) to make the translation much easier.